 (5) Except where he is appointed to act jointly with another person or other persons, the State Administrative Tribunal shall not appoint the Public Advocate as an administrator unless there is no other individual or corporate trustee who is suitable and willing to act.

-[Section 68 amended by No. 7 of 1996 s.
+[Section 68 amended: No. 7 of 1996 s.
 23; No. 55 of 2004 s.
 466(1).]

 Division 2 — Functions of administrators